mGresset/beelieve_in_ourselves/README.md

 ![image](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/ubidots1.jpg)

-The experience that took place over the last week represented a perfect test to verify that our system will be functional in all conditions.\
+The experience that took place over the last week represented a perfect test to verify and to proove that our system will be functional in all conditions.\
 As shown by the graph the first day of the test the temperatures were not very low with a normal humidity level.\
 As the night started to fall, we were able to test our system in below freezing temperature without any issue. \
 In addition, our system encountered serval rainy days varying from light to rather heavy rain.